Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 $0813  4C 10 08    jmp $0810
 ```

-Our disassembler would still work fine, but we can make it quite a bit more usefull by replacing memory jump addresses that are within our own code with labels.
+Our disassembler would still work fine, but we can make it quite a bit more versatile by replacing memory jump addresses that are within our own code range (e.g. `$0810` to `$0816` in the example above) with labels.
+Labels are references to memory locations.
 It might not look that important in this example, but if we don't do this, our disassembled program could break with any change that moves code to a different address.
 We would be extremely limited.
 Let's add labels.

 Labels work pretty straightforward, here's the pseudo code: